ashish-bindra/Web_Development/docs/database/radis.md

 - Built in replication(Master-slave server)

-**Radis:** Data ia not an ordeing database we are sing radis as cache as a streming engine and more
+**Radis:** Data ia not an ordeing database we are uing radis as cache, as a message broker as a streming engine and more

 Q1. whiat is Radis?
 Q2.
 Why use Radis?